 Still, a woman of her elegance, with her poise and stature, would surely not allow herself to be dominated by any man.
 Independent escorts do exist the man forced himself to believe.
 Surely there was no one so charming or shrewd enough to convince the woman to perform acts outside her desire.

 After mulling over all these possibilities, the man reached into his wallet.
 He had managed to convince himself it was just a harmless activity between two consenting adults.
-It was even legal in Las Vegas.
+It was even legal in Las Vegas, he assumed.
 Whatever happens there, stays there, right?

 He didn’t have the cash on him to pay the woman but a place like this surely had an ATM nearby in anticipation of such transactions.
 If nothing else, he knew the woman would guide him to one if he asked nicely enough.